mrismanaziz/Reforestation/README.md

-## what do you call a dog that can do magic tricks? a labracadabrador
+## What do you call an alligator in a vest?
+An in-vest-igator!